SallySoul/regexc/README.md

 ### Argument Parsing

-SWI Prolog provides an [optparse](http://www.swi-prolog.org/pldoc/man?section=optparse) module that is modeled after python's own opt parse.
-These modules provides the minimum of what we would expect from an argument parsing library in any language: one specification can be used to both generate a help message and check the list of inputs to the tool.
+SWI Prolog provides an [optparse](http://www.swi-prolog.org/pldoc/man?section=optparse) module that is modeled after python's own optparse.
+This module provides the minimum of what I would expect from an argument parsing library in any language: one specification can be used to generate both a help message and parse the arguments.

 ### Testing